kerstinlovisa/ttalps/README.md

 This GitLab repository contains the code so far accumulated in the exploration of signatures of ALPs produced together with a top antitop pair at the CMS detector at the LHC, with the ALP decaying into a muon pair.
 We use this code to compare the signatures of signal events (tta->ttmumu) with background events which do not have an ALP (ttmumu) to separate the two sets of events on the basis of their kinematic variables.

+## Setup of virtual invironment

+For running the code with all necessary libraries, run with python3 venv as:
+`python3 -m venv ttalps`
+For invironment name ttalps, in the ttalps directory.
+`source bin/activate`
+`pip install -r requirements.txt`
+To deactivate `deactive`.

 ## Structure of the code

 The code is made up of four auxiliary python files: